 Master of Software Development

-You’ll be assessed based on your performance in the above courses.
+You will be assessed based on your performance in the above courses.
 Entry into the research and development component requires a B- average or approval by the Head of School.

 Your application will be assessed and approved by the Head of the School.

-How to find out more
+Find out more

-If you need help deciding what degree might be right for you, or what courses to take, talk with a liaison officer or book a course planning session with us, call 0800 VICTORIA (842 867) or email firstname.lastname@example.org.
+If you need help deciding what degree might be right for you, or what courses to take, talk with a liaison officer or book a course planning session with us, call 0800 04 04 04 or email email@example.com.

 If you are a returning or transferring student, contact the faculty student and academic services office, for help with degree planning and for information on admission requirements and transfer credit from other institutions.